thadia/WinQ/README.md

 # WinQ
 Tiny web application where you can find quotes.
-Used HTML/CSS, AngularJS and ElasticSearch.
+I used HTML/CSS, AngularJS and ElasticSearch.

 **ElasticSearch data example:**
 ```